Overview

 Flexible partition management

-OceanBase Database has flexible partition management capabilities.
-From the perspective of data management, it has both data maintenance and data distribution capabilities.
-From the perspective of usage, it has both manual and automatic management modes.
+OceanBase Database provides flexible partition management capabilities.
+From the perspective of data management, it supports data maintenance and data distribution.
+From the perspective of usage, it supports manual and automatic management.
 From the perspective of partition levels, it supports the combination of primary and subpartitions.
-By combining different partitioning strategies, OceanBase Database can meet various data management needs.
+By combining different partitioning strategies, OceanBase Database can meet the diverse data management needs of users.

-This section will explore the data maintenance and data distribution capabilities, considering both usage modes and partition level combinations.
+This section will explore data maintenance and data distribution from two angles, while also considering the usage methods and the combination of partition levels.

 Data maintenance

-In business applications, partitions are typically managed based on the time dimension to facilitate operations such as data archiving and cleanup.
+At the business level, partitions are typically managed based on the time dimension to facilitate operations such as data archiving and cleanup.
 We will describe the manual partition management capabilities in the context of the complete data lifecycle of a business:

 - Business table creation: Create a table partitioned by time and pre-create partitions for the next few days.